-Meanwhile, in India, white ants were described by British naturalists like EHA as 'the foe of civilization... the Goths... of Indian life'.
-The title of EHA's book Tribes on my Frontier: An Indian naturalist's foreign policy, first published in 1881, which contains a chapter on white ants, is revealing.
-In colonial ethnographic discourse, tribes were constructed as primitive savages, who were believed to inhabit the outskirts of civilized colonial rule.
-Therefore, greater control and extension of the frontiers of empire was often justified in terms of the need to incorporate the tribes more firmly within the sphere of modernity and civilized governance.
-The frontier was also imagined as a threshold where encounters with the uncanny, the unknown and the unfamiliar became more frequent.
+Meanwhile, in India, white ants were described by British naturalists like EHA as 'the foe of civilization...the Goths...of Indian life'.97 The title of EHA's book The tribes on my frontier: an Indian naturalist's foreign policy, first published in 1881, which contains a chapter on white ants, is revealing.98 In colonial ethnographic discourse, tribes were constructed as primitive savages, who were believed to inhabit the outskirts of civilized colonial rule.
+Therefore, greater control and extension of the frontiers of empire was often justified in terms of the need to incorporate the tribes more firmly within the sphere of modernity and civilized governance.99 The frontier was also imagined as a threshold where encounters with the uncanny, the unknown, and the unfamiliar became more frequent.
 The inclusion of white ants as one of the 'tribes on my frontier' meant that the insect was deployed as a metaphor for the supposedly unruly and uncivilized subjects inhabiting the peripheries of imperial control.
-The title deliberately suggests a link between the 'foreign policies' of the British naturalist and the British imperialist, implying that the grasp of nature by culture, the domination of nonhumans by humans, and the conquest of the so-called tribes by the ostensibly civilized were analogous processes.
+The title deliberately suggests a link between the 'foreign policies' of the British naturalist and the British imperialist, implying that the grasp of nature by culture, the domination of non-humans by humans, and the conquest of the so-called tribes by the ostensibly civilized were analogous processes.100